reorx/sui2/README.md

 *a startpage for your server and / or new tab page*

 Forked from [sui](https://github.com/jeroenpardon/sui), sui2 adds
-new features like keyboard navigation to boost your productivity.
+new features like keyboard navigation and PWA to boost your productivity.
 It's a complete refactor, brings new technologies for easier development & deployment.

 See how keyboard navigation works in action: